 We added interest to this client’s kitchen by using an exotic veneer door on the upper cabinets.
 See this kitchen here on our YouTube channel.

 Selecting a gorgeous cabinet insert can transform your space and add a decorative and personal style to your kitchen.
 I’m not a fan of a floor-to-ceiling mass of wood cabinets.
 For 30+ years we believe a great kitchen is all about details, fantastic design, and expertly precise installation.
 The choices you make will absolutely influence the feel of your kitchen.
 Need help sorting through it all?
-We’re happy to answer your questions via email, in the comments below, or by phone 516-746-3435 (Williston Park showroom) and 631-808-3116 (Sag Harbor showroom).
+We’re happy to answer your questions via email, in the comments below, or by phone 516-746-3435 (Williston Park showroom).